William F. Dean: Early life and education

-Career

-Inter-war career
+Early military career

 Dean, who had been a member of Berkeley's ROTC, was commissioned as a second lieutenant in the California Army National Guard in 1921, before being given an active duty commission in the infantry on October 13, 1923.
 His first assignment was to the US 38th Infantry Regiment, 3rd Infantry Division at Fort Douglas, Utah.
 During this posting, Dean took an interest in polo ponies, owning and training several of his own.

 Dean was moved to the Panama Canal Zone in 1926, coaching boxing and basketball teams though not competing himself.
 Dean returned to Fort Douglas in 1929 before attending the United States Army Infantry School at Fort Benning, Georgia and then serving with a tank battalion before taking a course at the tank school.
 In 1932, Dean was assigned to the US 30th Infantry Regiment, 3rd Infantry Division on the US West Coast.
 During this time, Dean also served in the Civilian Conservation Corps (CCC) as commander of Camp Hackamore in northern California.
 Dean was then moved to the CCC headquarters in Redding, California.

 Following these appointments, Dean attended the US Army Command and General Staff College at Fort Leavenworth, Kansas before being assigned to a post on Oahu, Hawaii for two years.
-Following this stint, Dean attended the Armed Forces Industrial College at Fort McNair, Washington D.C. and then the field officer's course at the Chemical Warfare school in the United States Army War College at Carlisle Barracks.
+Following this stint, Dean attended the Armed Forces Industrial College at Fort McNair, Washington, D.C., and then the field officer's course at the Chemical Warfare school in the United States Army War College at Carlisle Barracks.
 Dean was promoted to captain in 1936, and major in 1940.
-Upon this promotion, Dean was assigned to Washington D.C. on the United States Department of War on the General Staff, first as a junior member, then as assistant secretary, then as executive officer in the Requirement Division of the Ground Forces Headquarters, a department concerned with the acquisition of new weapons and electronics, and training literature.
+Upon this promotion, Dean was assigned to Washington, D.C., on the United States Department of War on the General Staff, first as a junior member, then as assistant secretary, then as executive officer in the Requirement Division of the Ground Forces Headquarters, a department concerned with the acquisition of new weapons and electronics, and training literature.